United States Post Office (Honeoye Falls, New York)

-US Post Office-Honeoye Falls is a historic post office building located at Honeoye Falls in Monroe County, New York.
-It was designed and built in 1940, and is one of a number of post offices in New York State designed by the Office of the Supervising Architect of the Treasury Department, Louis A. Simon.
+US Post Office-Honeoye Falls is a historic post office building located at 39 West Main Street in Honeoye Falls, Monroe County, New York.
+It is a one-story brick Colonial Revival structure designed by Louis A. Simon, Supervising Architect of the Treasury Department, and built in 1940–1941 at a cost of $70,000.
+It serves the 14472 ZIP Code, covering the village of Honeoye Falls and surrounding portions of the Town of Mendon.
 It is also noted for containing original artwork by artist Stuart Carson Edie.

-It was listed on the National Register of Historic Places in 1989.
+It was listed on the National Register of Historic Places on May 11, 1989.